donnemartin/interactive-coding-challenges/README.md

 * Unit tested
 * Easy-to-understand

-Challenges will soon provide [incremental hints](https://github.com/donnemartin/interactive-coding-challenges/issues/22) to help you arrive at the optimal solution.
+Challenges will soon provide on-demand [incremental hints](https://github.com/donnemartin/interactive-coding-challenges/issues/22) to help you arrive at the optimal solution.

 Notebooks also detail:
 * Constraints